 Tomoyoshi Miyazaki, the scenario writer and programmer of the MSX2 port, told me about his struggles next.

 Miyazaki: Hmmm, let’s see… the single biggest challenge when I was writing the Ys story was that the text had to be entirely in hiragana.
 So 廃坑 (haikou), although easy to read with kanji, you couldn’t tell what it meant in plain hiragana.
 I really want to use kanji the next time I write a game scenario.

 Everyone on the Ys development team is quite a show-off!
 Even without my asking, they all volunteered interesting stories.
-In that vein, the now-famous character designer for Ys (and writer for the BASIC language magazine Bemaga under the penname “kopiron”), Ayano Koshiro,2 shared her difficulties.
+In that vein, the now-famous character designer for Ys (and writer for the BASIC language magazine Bemaga under the penname “kopiron”), Ayano Koshiro, shared her struggles.